sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 Plugins also pass on message to each other.
 The HTML plugin also sends a **html.finished** message when the HTML is written to disk.
 The S3 plugin listens for that message and when it gets it it uploads the files and then sends a **s3.finished** message.
 And then the Slack plugin listens on **s3.finished** messages and then sends a Slack message.

+Data from different tools are passed with three different message types:
+* ***.run** - metrics collected for one run/iteration
+* ***.pageSummary** - a summary of all the metrics collected for all iterations for one page.
+Here you will get min/median/max values for all runs for that page.
+* ***.summary** - metrics collected for all pages tested.

 ### Debug/log
 You can use the sitespeed.io log to log messages.
 We use [intel](https://www.npmjs.com/package/intel) for logging.